mosteligible/logReader/Hoarder/README.md

 ### `/message`

 A POST endpoint where clients can send their log messages and save to their respective places in server for later retreival.
+This endpoint is accessed by client to send their logs.
+Logs are routed to `Box App` by `Senders` in this application.
+Senders are publishers that publish messages to the box.

 This requires a post message with following payload as post-body:
 ```